 - increased the efficiency and cost‐effectiveness of BRCA gene mutation testing in the area

 - improved dissemination of information about genetic risk among affected families

 - implemented new diagnostic tools to identify Lynch syndrome cases (Hereditary Bowel Cancer).

 Communities of Practice

-The TCRCs have supported the development of communities of practice which meet to promote expertise being transferred across organisations and allow members to work on common priorities.
+The TCRCs supported the development of communities of practice which met to promote expertise being transferred across organisations and allowed members to work on common priorities.